-Our technical staff are trained inhouse by senior supervisors and by manufacturers' service managers, strengthening their expertise in gas/electric, hot/cold equipment, cold room/production/industrial equipment and installation & troubleshooting.
-This will enable them to swiftly step up to customer needs.
+Our technical staff are trained both inhouse by senior supervisors and by manufacturers' service managers, strengthening their expertise in gas/electric, hot/cold equipment, cold room/production/industrial equipment and installation and troubleshooting.
+This will allow them to be able to step up swiftly to customer needs.